 - Ocrevus Pricing: Not only did we have a role in funding the early work and early careers of some who brought Ocrevus to market, the Society also had a role in Genentech’s decision to price Ocrevus at nearly 20% below the average price of the MS disease modifying therapies.
-The company cited our Make Medications Accessible recommendations as part of their consideration in determining the price, and we’ve had engaging dialogue over the past year about their opportunity to be a responsible leader and change the pricing trajectory.
+The company cited our Make Medications Accessible recommendations as part of their consideration in determining the price

-- Sanofi Genzyme Pricing Principles: Sanofi Genzyme recently released pricing principles.
-These include: providing a clear rationale for the price when a product is launched; limiting annual price increases to a level at or below medical inflation (5.4% in 2017); and providing greater transparency of pricing practices including average list price and average net price.
-You can read our statement and follow a link to the pricing principles.
+- Sanofi Genzyme Pricing Principles: Sanofi Genzyme has pricing principles which include: providing a clear rationale for the price when a product is launched; limiting annual price increases to a level at or below medical inflation (5.4% in 2017); and providing greater transparency of pricing practices including average list price and average net price.

 - We continue to have productive conversations with the House Oversight and Government Reform Committee on a hearing/investigation into price increases.